igor-p/token-watch/README.md

 ## Learn More

-Built with [Next.js](https://nextjs.org/), and bootstrapped with [create-next-app](https://nextjs.org/docs/app/getting-started/installation).
+Under the hood, this is built with [Next.js](https://nextjs.org/), and bootstrapped with [create-next-app](https://nextjs.org/docs/app/getting-started/installation).

-Coingecko free API docs: https://docs.coingecko.com/v3.0.1/reference/introduction
+The backend server uses Node with Fastlify (for simplicity), which communicates with a postgres database sitting in a docker container.

+All token data comes from the [Free CoinGecko API](https://docs.coingecko.com/v3.0.1/reference/introduction).